phorton1/Arduino-bilgePumpSwitch/docs/readme.md

 ### Preferences

+- PREF_DISABLED     enabled/disabled, default: enabled -
+    Disables the sensors from couting or triggering alarms.
+    This can be used while working in the bilge and you need to repeatedly trigger the bilge pumps manually.
 - PREF_ERROR_RUN_TIME          default 10    seconds
     the amount of time, from 0..255, that the primary pump may run, in seconds, before generating an error state (chirps).
 0 disables the function